-It's important to research this choice thoroughly, to find the best fit course for you and because your area(s) of interest may have more course options than you realise.
+It's important to research this choice thoroughly, to find the best fit course for you and because your area(s) of interest may have more options than you realise.

 When deciding what to study, think about your likes and motivations in the broadest terms, rather than simply choosing a subject you're taking at school or college.
 What do you enjoy most?
 Why do you enjoy it?
 How do you like to learn about it?

 After researching, you might still end up choosing a course that you're taking now at school or college.
-Equally though, you might arrive at something completely new.
+Equally, you might arrive at something completely new.
 You probably won't have studied subjects like Engineering or Anglo-Saxon before, for example, but they could be ideally suited to your interests and aptitudes.

-Having found a course you're interested it, ensure your qualifications meet its entry requirements.
+Having found a course you're interested in, ensure your qualifications meet its entry requirements.
+Don't make assumptions about what qualifications and/or grades you'll need.
+Make sure to check, for each course you're interested in.
 It's pointless applying to something for which you are not suitably qualified, no matter how good you are at what you're currently studying.

-TIP: Don't make assumptions about what qualifications you'll need.
-Make sure to check, for each course you're interested in.
 While some university courses have essential subject requirements, others might only have 'useful' or 'recommended' subjects, if any.
-Generally, there's greater requirement flexibility for arts, humanities, and social science courses than there is for sciences, technology, and mathematics.
-Again though, you should check and not assume.
+Generally, there's greater flexibility of requirements for arts, humanities, and social science courses than there is for sciences, technology, and mathematics.
+Again though, check and don't assume.

 Also, carefully investigate your target universities.
 Cambridge courses may have the same name as degrees at other universities, for instance, but their content and methods of teaching and assessment could differ dramatically.
 Consider whether our course maps on to what you're interested in, and how you like to learn and be assessed.

 It's okay if you ultimately find that Cambridge is not for you.
 With careful research, you'll no doubt find a great course that you'll enjoy and excel in at a brilliant university.

-If you're thinking ahead, familiarise yourself with the plethora of career paths open to graduates, and the diverse ways you could enter a particular career.
-You don't need an undergraduate degree in Law to become a lawyer, for example.
+If you're thinking beyond your degree, familiarise yourself with the plethora of career paths open to graduates, and the diverse ways you could enter a particular career.
+You don't always need an undergraduate degree in Law to become a lawyer, for example.